NathanDennis1/Modeling-Financial-Portfolios/milestone5/ms5_submission/readme.md

 ### Tree Pruning

 XGBoost uses depth-first growth rather than the traditional level order growth we discussed in class regarding single decision trees.
 The tree is growth depth-first, it makes all of the splits along one path for a branch first before moving to the next branch.
 Basically, the algorithm fully expands one branch before moving onto the next unlike level-order which processes each level (depth) sequentially.
-This helps to improve the computation performance of the algorithm
+This can help to improve the computation performance of the algorithm.

 ### References